Arab League: Military

 The Joint Defence Council of the Arab League is one of the Institutions of the Arab League.
 It was established under the terms of the Joint Defence and Economic Co-operation Treaty of 1950 to coordinate the joint defence of the Arab League member states.

-The Arab League as an organisation has no military Force, similar to the UN, but at the 2007 summit, the Leaders decided to reactivate their joint defence and establish a peacekeeping force to deploy in South Lebanon, Darfur, Iraq, and other hot spots.
+The Arab League as an organisation has no military force, similar to the UN, but at the 2007 summit, the leaders decided to reactivate their joint defence policy and establish a peacekeeping force to deploy in South Lebanon, Darfur, Iraq, and other hot spots.

 At a 2015 summit in Egypt, member states agreed in principle to form a joint military force.

 Economic resources

 The Arab League is rich in resources, such as enormous oil and natural gas resources in certain member states.

 Economic achievements initiated by the League amongst member states have been less impressive than those achieved by smaller Arab organisations such as the Gulf Cooperation Council (GCC).
 Among them is the Arab Gas Pipeline, that will transport Egyptian and Iraqi gas to Jordan, Syria, Lebanon, and Turkey.
 As of 2013, a significant difference in economic conditions exist between the developed oil states of Algeria, Qatar, Kuwait and the UAE, and developing countries like the Comoros, Djibouti, Mauritania, Somalia, Sudan and Yemen.